Amazon Web Services or Heroku – Which is Best for Your Business?

 Our Case Study: Migration from Heroku to AWS

-Romexsoft has wide professional experience of building, deploying and supporting customer solutions on AWS.
+Romexsoft has wide professional experience in building, deploying and supporting customer solutions on AWS.
 Romexsoft mission is to provide extensive support to customer-centric companies to help them build and grow cloud-based businesses on AWS.

-You can read more about our experience successful migration from Heroku to AWS in our Case Study
+You can read more about our successful migration experience from Heroku to AWS in our Case Study

 The Main Differences Between AWS and Heroku

 AWS is an IaaS solution.
 It’s a much robust, albeit complex offering that serves as a ‘launchpad’ for Heroku.

 Thus, it’s not fully accurate to juxtapose AWS (an IaaS offering) vs Heroku (a PaaS product) as that may seem that we are comparing apples to oranges.